What Does Fiji Time Mean? (& What You Need to Know About It)© FijiPocketGuide.com

 When You Ask How Long Something Will Take

-Ask a local how long an activity will take or how long it will take to get to a destination and it is likely that you will be met with a bit of a blank face before they give you a wildly inaccurate time.
+Ask a local how long an activity will take or how long it will take to get to a destination, and it is likely that you will be met with a blank face before they give you a wildly inaccurate time.
 Hey, they try, but let’s be honest, it’s a question they don’t often need to think about.
-All you can do is take their answer with a pinch of salt and ask yourself does the time even matter anyway?
+All you can do is take their answer with a pinch of salt and ask yourself if time even matters anyway.

 The Time it Takes to Do Things